 Insulin resistance is a state in which a given concentration of insulin produces a less-than-expected biological effect.
 Insulin resistance has also been arbitrarily defined as the requirement of 200 or more units of insulin per day to attain glycemic control and to prevent ketosis.

-High-calorie American diet causes insulin resistance within days.
+High-calorie American diet causes insulin resistance

 Role of sleep